Ronald B. Allen, And I Will Praise Him: A Guide to Worship in the Psalms, p. 21

 "Finally, some Protestant apologists say the deuterocanonical books are not inspired because they are inferior in style to the protocanonical books of Scripture.
 Raymond Surburg writes, “When a comparison is instituted of the style of the Apocrypha with the style of the Biblical Hebrew Old Testament writings, there is a considerable inferiority, shown by the stiffness, lack of originality and artificiality of expression characterizing the apocryphal books.”— But this is a wholly subjective criterion that, if taken seriously, would put Shakespeare in the Bible and take books like Numbers or Philemon out of it."

 Literary criticism alone is not sufficient to either confirm or deny the canonicity of any books of the Bible.
 Even so, Trent Horn's statement about adding Shakespeare or removing any text from the Bible upon deeming extra-biblical texts to be of inferior quality does not follow.
-It is the product of an extremely skeptical approach which, if taken seriously, would render impossible the analysis of any written text.
+It is the product of an extremely skeptical approach, which would render impossible the analysis of any written text.
 We cannot come to conclusions about anything without subjectively using our powers of reason to weigh evidence in ruling out competing truth claims.

 Tuesday, July 6, 2021